Questions and answers about

 Ahmet Kaya

-Ahmet is a Principal Economist at NIESR.
-He holds an MSc from the University of Groningen and a PhD from Hacettepe University.
-Before joining NIESR, Ahmet worked as an economist at the British Embassy in Turkey and the Turkish Treasury.
-He also held research roles at the Groningen Growth and Development Centre (GGDC) and UNU-WIDER.
-Ahmet’s research focuses on international trade and finance, capital flows, structural transformation, and productivity growth in developing countries.
+Ahmet is Global Macro Strategist at ISI Markets.
+He holds a PhD from Hacettepe University and an MSc from the University of Groningen.
+Over his career, he has held senior economist and advisory roles at the National Institute of Economic and Social Research (NIESR), the British Embassy in Turkey and the Turkish Treasury.
+He has also held research positions at the Groningen Growth and Development Centre (GGDC) and UNU-WIDER.
+His research focuses on global macroeconomics, international trade and

 University of Aberdeen